The Big Read: How the Coyotes hope to grow the game in the Latino community

 Cultural relevance, sensitivity, authenticity

-There is a danger in marketing to the Latinx community in believing that one size fits all.
-Within the Latinx community exist a wide array of cultures, values and experiences, but assumptions are often made about the greater community.
+There is a danger in marketing to the Latino community in believing that one size fits all.
+Within the Latino community exist a wide array of cultures, values and experiences, but assumptions are often made about the greater community.

 “People get a little surprised when I say this, but we need to utilize technology within this community,” Gutierrez said.
 “Latinos over index in cell phone usage and in social media usage relative to what you would expect that percentage of the population to be engaged in.
 They like to communicate, and again, they don’t necessarily like to engage in Spanish.
 That’s a component, but that’s not the only one, so it’s important to understand those nuances.”